Mukuldev21/MicroPlayDemo/README.md

 ---

 ## 📖 About
-MicroPlay Demo is a lightweight learning project showcasing how **microservices** can be built, integrated, and tested using **Playwright**.
-It includes:
+MicroPlay Demo is an enterprise‑style reference project that demonstrates how distributed microservices can be orchestrated, integrated, and validated through modern end‑to‑end testing practices.

+This environment simulates a production‑ready architecture with:

-- Two backend services (Users & Orders)
+Independent services (Users & Orders) exposing RESTful APIs

-- A gateway service for aggregation
-- A simple HTML UI
-- Playwright tests for end‑to‑end validation
+Gateway layer for service aggregation and unified access

+HTML‑based UI for lightweight client interaction

+Playwright test suite ensuring reliability, regression coverage, and user‑journey validation.

 ---